honeycombio/refinery/config.md

 ### `Password`

 Password is the password used to connect to Redis for peer cluster membership management.
+Setting this value via a command line flag may expose credentials - it is recommended to use the env var or a configuration file.

 Many Redis installations do not use this field.